ah-OOG-ah/Klaxon/README.md

 I don't use it, so correct me if this doesn't work, but the steps should be the same, except you run `genEclipseRuns` instead of `genIntellijRuns`

 # License
 This is under the GNU GPLv3.
-Feel free to use this in modpacks under the GPLv3 (or a later version), but please notify me.
+Feel free to include this in modpacks or fork it, but please notify me and give credit.
+Additionally, the modpack/custom fork must also use the GNU GPLv3 or later.